ubaldot/defrecs/README.md

 regardless of the nature of the event as well as the associated callbacks functions that only perform the following operations:

-1. Release a semaphore to unlock a task,
+1. Notify a deferring task that wakes up,
-2. Ask for a context switch if the unlocked task has higher priority than the current task.
+2. Ask for a context switch if the woken up task has higher priority than the current task.

 However, the difference relies in the following: